pnp/powershell/pages/articles/buildingsource.md

 Any resources used by cmdlets go into this folder

 ### src/Tests
-This is where the the unit tests reside.
+This is where the the unit/integration tests reside.
+See [Running test](runningtests.md) for more information.

 # Running against a local copy of the PnP Framework
 If your code changes require changes to the PnP Framework you might want to use a local version of the PnP Framework which you modified.
 In order to do this you will need to have both the PnP.PowerShell repository (https://github.com/pnp/powershell) and the PnP.Framework repository (https://github.com/pnp/pnpframework) locally on your computer.
 Make sure that both repositories are located at the same folder level.
 E.g.: